Landing a job interview is exciting! You celebrate – and go straight to your closet for your suit.

 But then you find out that the office dress code is “business casual.”

-Except… How are you supposed to dress for that in an interview?
+Except… How are you supposed to dress business casual for an interview?

 You don’t want to appear stuffy and uptight by dressing too formally for a more casual office.

 On the other hand, the last thing you want to do is dress down so much that you look unprofessional.

 So how do you know how to dress for a business casual interview?
 Here are a few tips and tricks to nail the look.